confluentinc/event-streaming-patterns/docs/event/command.md

 ---
 seo:
-  title: Command Event
+  title: Command
-  description: Command Events are a common pattern in evolving event streaming architectures, where events are used as triggers for further processing.
+  description: Command Messages are a common pattern in evolving event streaming architectures, where commands are used as triggers for further processing.
 They may indicate opportunities for further decoupling and separation of responsibilities.
 ---

-# Command Event
+# Command

-[Events](../event/event.md) often fall into one of two categories: messages and commands.
+Messages often fall into one of two categories: [Events](../event/event.md) and commands.

-Message-like events resemble simple facts--a user sends their new address, a product leaves the warehouse--and we record these facts first, without immediately considering what happens next.
+Messages like events resemble simple facts--a user sends their new address, a product leaves the warehouse--and we record these facts first, without immediately considering what happens next.

-Other events resemble commands to invoke a specific action--a user clicks a `[BUY]` button--and the system takes the action (for example, by triggering order processing).
+Others resemble commands to invoke a specific action--a user clicks a `[BUY]` button--and the system takes the action (for example, by triggering order processing).

 ## Problem